5l1v3r1/Gen_Wordlist/README.md

 # Gen_Wordlist
-Genenerate your wordlist from username with date of birth
+Genenerate your wordlist password from username with date of birth